 Don't ever stop your customers from doing what is natural when buying online as this will always put them off.
 Many people prefer to checkout without creating an account either because it is faster or because they don't want you to store their details.
 The best way to make sure you don't put off these customers is by giving them the choice of checking out as a guest.
 Always give people the option though as not everyone is the same.

 Be Found In Google

 It is naive to think that you can just add your products to a website and suddenly appear in the number 1 position in Google.
 You are competing with thousands of others within your industry and many of them will be spending thousands of pounds each week on SEO to make sure they are as high up as they can be.

 However, there are things you can do on your site to make sure it is optimised as much as possible for Google to index.
 Just remember that your website is ultimately for your customers as they are the ones that will actually spend money with you, so all text must be understandable for them.

-TIP: Download the Search Engine Optimisation Starter Guide as written by Google and implement as much of it as you can.
+TIP: Make sure Google knows about you by linking your online shop to Google Search Console.
+Also, have a good read of the Search Engine Optimisation Starter Guide as written by Google and implement as much of it as you can.

 Become An Authority

 It is important to find your niche and build your brand around it.
 Don’t try and sell everything, focus your product ranges so that people know to come to you if they are looking for that particular niche.
 Creating an authority on a certain type of product, again, can help to build trust.
 People will believe that you know a fair bit about that niche and so will trust you to be offering the best products for it.